HomeLatest NewsGovernanceTwitter falls in line, announces interim chief compliance officer for India

 Preferred Source of Google

-In a clear sign of falling in line with the new Indian norms, platform Twitter has announced to appoint an interim chief compliance officer and the details of the office will be shared with the IT Ministry directly soon.
+In a clear sign of falling in line with the new Indian IT norms, social media platform Twitter has announced to appoint an interim chief compliance officer and the details of the office will be shared with the IT Ministry directly soon.

 Earlier the Union government issued a notice to Twitter giving it one last chance to ‘immediately’ comply with the new IT rules and warned that failure to adhere to the norms will lead to the platform losing exemption from liability under the IT Act.